Call now for a FREE Consultation

 However you decide to plead, hire a lawyer who specialises in motoring offences such as mobile phone driving charges.
 Discuss your case with your lawyer, and present all of the evidence that might help in showing that you were not using your phone when driving and/or there was an emergency which necessitated its use.
 Your lawyer will be able to decide what evidence is useful and what isn’t so don’t leave anything out.

 Finally, if at first you don’t succeed, there is the option for an appeal.
 If you decide on this, it’s best to get legal advice before proceeding.
-It may cost more if you decide to appeal after losing, because by then the case has already been heard in court and it will be necessary for your lawyers to start from scratch again.
+It may cost more if you decide to appeal after losing, because by then the case has already been heard in court and it will be necessary for your lawyers to start over again.

 Contact Caddick Davies Solicitors today